 With the Ragworm there are a few different tactics we can choose:

-- We can use a single hook on a float rig (like we do with the live prawns) and just hook the Ragworm through the head.
+We can use a single hook on a float rig (like we do with the live prawns) and just hook the Ragworm through the head.
 This way it can still wriggle around.
-Another bonus about fishing this method those hungry crabs can’t get to your bait.
+Another bonus about fishing this method is them hungry crabs can’t get to your bait.

-- This method is the more conventional way of fishing the Ragworm.
+This method is the more conventional way of fishing the Ragworm.
 This tactic is called a 3 hook flapper (click here) Basically, this is a rig where the line hook lengths are pretty much the same even tied up the leader or main hook line.
 Probably, not my number tactic for bass but still great for fishing off the pier or the beach.
-Hence, not the rock’s, your probably going to get snagged with the 3 hook set up.
+Hence, not the rock’s, You are probably going to get snagged with the 3 hook set-up.
 Remember, Ragworm can be up to a foot long so perfect for the 3 hook flapper.

 Apart from the yellow stain they leave all over your hands, these bad boys are lethal for bass.